daniel-gnad.jpg

 My research interests are in the fields of artificial intelligence planning and model checking.
 More concretely, I am working on techniques that exploit the problem structure to find solutions more effectively.
 Methods I developed include compact state space representations like decoupled search and novel domain-independent heuristics for classical and numeric planning.
 Further more, I am interested in the computational complexity of planning formalisms, the grounding process that most planning systems perform as preprocessing, and in general combinations of symbolic planning algorithms and machine learning.

-Recently, I started looking into Explainable AI Planning, in particular in employing symbolic reasoning methods like SAT or ASP to analyze the solution space of planning problems.
+Recently, I started working on Explainable AI Planning, in particular in employing symbolic reasoning methods like SAT or ASP to analyze the solution space of planning problems.

 news